agdiiura/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Data
 This code book summarizes the resulting data fields:
 * subject_ID : The ID of the test subject
-*  activity : The type of activity performed when the corresponding measurements were taken Measurements
+*  activity : The type of activity performed when the corresponding measurements were taken

+The measurements are:
 * BodyAccMeanX
 * BodyAccMeanY
 * BodyAccMeanZ